 Yes, to schedule an appointment, click the LET’s MEET tab above.

 Yes, students are eligible to apply for fellowships and awards throughout their graduate program.
 The award mechanism will define the eligibility requirements.

 The funding opportunities are numerous.
-They range from travel for funding or to complete your dissertation, to funding that supports students based on their demographics and interests.
-Request a meeting today to begin your tailored funding search.
+They include funding to travel and conduct research, funding to learn a language, funding to complete your dissertation, and funding that supports students based on their demographics and interests.

 It's never too early to start pursuing external funding.
 There is funding available for graduate students at every stage of graduate education.
 Also, check out our suggested timeline for preparing your application.

-All of our workshops are held in the Honors, Scholars, and Fellows House (HSF) at 127 Honors Way.
+Our office is located in the Graduate School Suite (4001E) on the 4th floor of the Honors, Scholars, and Fellows House (HSF) at 127 Honors Way.
 This building is also known colloquially as the "Chick-fil-A building."
 It is located to the southeast of Strozier Library, between Cawthon Hall and the William Johnston Building on Landis Green.